dc138/st-patched/README.md

 git am path/to/st-community-xxx-xxx.diff
 ```
 Alternatively, use the provided `patch.sh` script to automatically download the correct revision and apply the patch.
-Keep in mind that you will need to checkout the correct revision before applying this patch.
-Then, compile st and install it by running:
+Then, compile st and install it directly from the generated `st` directory by running:
 ```
+cd st
 make
-make install # May require root
+make install # Requires root
 ```

 ## Configuration